 Cultural AdditionsExtend your stay in Philadelphia to enjoy its many attractions.
 Call our Group Sales office at 215-684-7863 for details and reservations.

 Eastern State PenitentiaryOnce the most famous prison in the world, Eastern State Penitentiary now stands in ruin, a haunting world of eerie beauty.
-Tours discuss Eastern State’s revolutionary architecture, worldwide influence, and famous inmates.
-After the tour, explore Al Capone’s cell, history exhibits and art installations.
-Just five blocks from the Museum.
-Private, hour-long guided tours are $9 per person.
+Explore Al Capone’s Cell, history exhibits and art installations.
+Private, hour-long guided tours discuss Eastern State’s revolutionary architecture, worldwide influence, and famous inmates, as well as prisons today.
+Evening tours with additional themes of organized crime: prohibition era, religion at Eastern State or escapes are also available.
+Located just five blocks from the Museum.
 For more information visit easternstate.org or call the Philadelphia Museum of Art’s Group Sales office at 215-684-7863 for reservations.

-Philadelphia OrchestraMusic Director Yannick Nézet-Séguin continues to excite and thrill the Philadelphia Audiences, offering classical music perfection.
-Get your group together and experience the lush “Philadelphia sound”, in the home of the orchestra, The Kimmel Center for the Performing Arts.
-Tickets start at $32 per person.
+Philadelphia OrchestraMusic Director Yannick Nézet-Séguin continues to excite and thrill the Philadelphia audiences, offering classical music perfection.
+Get your group together and experience the lush “Philadelphia sound” inside the home of the orchestra, The Kimmel Center for the Performing Arts.
+Packages start at $50 per person.
 Visit philorch.org for more information or call the Philadelphia Museum of Art’s Group Sales office at 215-684-7863 for reservations.

 For more information, please contact Group Sales by phone at 215-684-7863, by fax at 215-684-7360, or by e-mail at .